fedor-rusak/projectorio/Thinking.md

  * https://www.redblobgames.com/grids/hexagons/

 Yet it feels that it can give some issues with rendering of rectangles it can give some new sense of visual style for arranging visual elements on hex based grid.

+I also thought about angled isometric rendering which gives sort of different look on things but it is still square-base grid and I just want to try something else for now.

+## Hex-grid with coordinates?

+Indeed it is a problem how to give unique coordinates to hex grid and not try to shove cartesian system where it does not help.

+One funky idea that I like right now is to look at these hexes as sort of pyramid of cubes and each hex is a cube with its x,y,z coordinates.

+So instead of trying to use x,y we can try to use q,s,r and keep in mind that they correspond to x,y,z of our imaginary cubes in 3d-space.

+Easier said than done so I need to prototype something with this idea.